 Tekton’s significant advantage is its compatibility.
 Tekton gels well with AWS, Azure, and Google Cloud.
 The open-source tool runs natively on K8s, requiring one to have the K8s cluster version 1.15.
 Users must also enable Role-Based Access Control (RBAC) and lend the user cluster-admin status.

-Tekton demands the usage of Persistent Volumes (another K8s feature), which is pertinent for using CI/CD pipelines.
-However, this is not a big deal as some K8s engines, like GKE, come with an enabled Persistent Volumes option.
-One can also choose Tekton to choose a Google Cloud Storage bucket or the respective buckets available in AWS and Azure.
+Tekton requires using Persistent Volumes (another K8s feature), which is pertinent for using CI/CD pipelines.
+However, this is not a big deal, as some K8s engines, like GKE, come with an enabled Persistent Volumes option.
+One can also use Tekton to choose a Google Cloud Storage bucket or the respective buckets available in AWS and Azure.

-However, one should acknowledge that Tekton’s storage options affect the tool’s performance.
+However, Tekton’s storage options affect the tool’s performance.
 One of the other benefits of using Tekton is that it works on all three major operating systems: macOS, Windows, and Linux.

-One should know that AWS, Azure, and Google Cloud have undertaken enough efforts to support Tekton.
+AWS, Azure, and Google Cloud have made significant efforts to support Tekton.
 In addition, Google Cloud has gone the extra mile to sponsor Knative, which encourages Tekton integration.
-IBM Redhat is also pitching its efforts for Knative’s progression, and it is clear that the industry has recognized the potential of Tekton.
+IBM Redhat is also pitching its efforts to advance Knative, and it is clear that the industry has recognized Tekton’s potential.

 Useful Link: AWS Vs Azure Vs GCP – The Cloud Platform of Your Choice?